yelabucsf/SCITO-seq_Manuscript/README.md

 `Tutorial.md` - detailed SCITO-seq data analysis workflow as presented in the manuscript

 ### Addendum
 Package `nero` featured in some Jupyter notebooks is an unreleased package for handling single cell data.
-For your analysis you can exclude it and filter demuxlet outputs with `panda.DataFrame` methods.
+For your analysis you can exclude it and filter demuxlet outputs with `pandas.DataFrame` methods.